 It was said fairly regularly at first, and was demeaning; you can take us or leave us – we are who we are.
 We have a large customer base that has grown with us and that’s what really keeps us motivated.

 I had a strong flashback as I walked away along the charming corridor of the Harris Arcade.
 My mates and I walked into a new pizza bar-cum-café in Duke Street around 30 years ago.
 A band was playing; it may have been Valley of the Dolls?
 Anyhoo, there were only a few people in, and the lead singer handed me the microphone and I sang some gibberish.
 The exotic beer labels, the strange smells and the sheer energy in the atmosphere of the Grumpy Goat had reminded me of the amazing first Purple Turtle!
-As the poet said, “bliss was in that that dawn to be alive, but to be young was very heaven!”
+As the poet said, “bliss it was in that dawn to be alive, but to be young was very heaven!”